 Short bio :

 Ian Truman is a novelist, poet, and visual artist from the East-End of Montreal.
-He is a fan of dirty realism, noir, satire, punk, hardcore and hope to mix these genres in all of his works.
+He is a fan of dirty realism, noir, satire, punk, hardcore and hopes to mix these genres in all of his works.

 A graduate of Concordia University’s creative writing program, he won the 2013 Expozine Awards for best Independent English Book.
 His latest novel GRAND TRUNK AND SHEARER is available now from D&O Books and he will be part of the upcoming MONTREAL NOIR anthology.

 Email : Iantruman@hotmail.ca